The Chieftain Chair | Finn Juhl | 1949

 Seat height: 34.5 cm.

-Today, the Chieftain Chair is perceived as one of the most important exponents of the Danish Modern movement in the US during the 1950s.
+Today, the Chieftain Chair is recognized as one of the most important exponents of the Danish Modern movement in the U.S. during the 1950s.
 For this reason, Finn Juhl is often considered the founding father of Danish Modern.

-Inspired by modern art and foreign cultures, the Chieftain Chair with its organic shapes, liberated itself from traditional Danish furniture design and strict functionalism in both shape, construction and materials.
+Inspired by modern art and foreign cultures, the Chieftain Chair, with its organic shapes, liberated itself from traditional Danish furniture design and strict functionalism in shape, construction, and materials.

 The Process Behind the Chair